From Me to U (song)

-"From Me to U" (stylized in all lowercase) is a song by Japanese band Babymetal, featuring American singer Poppy.
-It was released on April 4, 2025 through Capitol Records.
-It serves as the third single from the band's fifth studio album Metal Forth (2025).
+"From Me to U" (stylized in lower case) is a song by Japanese band Babymetal, featuring American singer Poppy.
+It was released on April 4, 2025, through Capitol Records.
+It serves as the third single from the band's fifth studio album, Metal Forth (2025).
 The track marks the band's first collaboration with Poppy and coincided with their signing to Capitol for a new global partnership.

 Background and development

 The collaboration stemmed from Babymetal's concept for Metal Forth, which Kobametal described as an album of "crossovers" that push their sound "beyond metal".
 Poppy, a long-time admirer of the band, said: "I have been a fan of Babymetal for years and I am so happy for this song to finally be here!
 They have inspired me so much".

 Moametal explained that the track symbolizes two visions: "a utopia where Babymetal exists and a dystopia where Poppy exists – facing each other while somehow co-existing".
 Poppy added that she had written the song's lyrics years earlier in a journal, including the Japanese phrase "kimi ni todoke", which she later revived for the collaboration as a theme of passing power "from me to you – from me to Babymetal and back again".